 3. Bone conduction headphones

 Task completion using voice technology is great – until you’re in a public space.
-Social etiquette and city noise prevents us from having a conversation with Siri on the train.
+Social etiquette and city noise prevent us from having a conversation with Siri on the train.
 But with the release of new technology from MIT, this could change.

 Imagine having a conversation with your smart device, without saying a word.
 Last year MIT released ‘AlterEgo: A Personalised Wearable Silent Speech Interface’, high-tech headphones that allow you to interact with technology by detecting muscular movements in your jaw then delivering aural output into an earpiece.